codota/terraform-google-gke-tabnine/README.md

   gcloud config set project <PROJECT ID>
   ```

-- Make sure that GKE is enable for the `<PROJECT ID>` you are going to use.
+- Make sure that GKE is enabled for the `<PROJECT ID>` you are going to use.

   ```bash
   gcloud services enable container.googleapis.com